 - One-stop services, including component sourcing, conformal coating, IC programming, functional testing, thermal aging testing, and box-built.

-- Our CAM engineer with more than 20 years of experience can help reduce your manufacturing cost by the optimum BGA PCB design.
+- Our CAM engineer with more than 20 years of experience can help reduce your manufacturing cost with the optimum BGA PCB design.

 BGAs use the solder balls in a grid array to replace the pins so that they have a higher circuit density and better thermal dissipation.
 BGA PCBs are advanced PCBs used for middle and high-end applications, and you can always believe in the design ability and fabrication quality of one-stop BGA PCB manufacturer PCBONLNIE.